Curriculum & Course Catalog

 How does music work?
 I’ve been playing, singing, or writing music for some time, but I don’t really understand what I am doing.
 What makes something sound good?
 What is harmony?
 How do chords work together?
 How can I better understand music in order to interpret and perform, or write my own?
 How do the works of composers and songwriters in the past inform music making today?
 Students will engage in a study of harmony and counterpoint, sight singing, ear training, score study, active listening and dictations.
 Application is made to classical, jazz, and contemporary popular music styles.
 This is intended for instrumentalists, singers and composers who want a solid foundation in their musical understanding.
 Don’t just play—understand the music you’re learning.

-Prerequisites: Previous study of an instrument, voice, or previous theory study and consent of instructor.
-Open to 9th, 10th, 11th and 12th grades
+Prerequisites: Previous study of an instrument, voice, or previous theory study and permission of instructor

-Let’s dig deeper!
-This year-long course picks up where the Advanced Music Theory course left off in its theory study.
-We will continue to analyze music from the 19th and 20th centuries.
+This course picks up where the Music Theory Honors course left off in its theory study.
+We will continue to analyze music from the 19th through the 21st century.
 In addition, we will explore the structure of contemporary idioms such as jazz, popular music, minimalism, and serialism.
 Students will study the history of these developments with an emphasis on specific composers and their works and will compose a number of pieces of their own.
-If you plan to continue your study of music in college, this course is highly recommended.
+If you plan to continue your study of music in college, this course is highly recommended and will have you well prepared.

 List of 1 frequently asked questions.